magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 #### `options/maxheight` {#gallery_maxheight}

-Maximum height of the preview block in pixels or percents.
+Maximum height of the preview block in pixels or percent.

 **Type**: Number, String